 - Identity Verification step requires an additional step of verifying the user’s identity against a government-issued document before capturing the selfie.
 This provides a higher level of assurance and is recommended when it is critical to validate the existence of the user and ensure the selfie matches their actual biometric footprint.

-- Selfie Acquisition step captures the selfie while performing only a liveness check, without requiring prior document verification or matching the selfie with additional source.
-This step can be performed when the user is already logged in and a lower level of security is acceptable.
+- Selfie Acquisition step captures the selfie while performing only a liveness check, without requiring prior document verification or matching the selfie with an additional source.
+This step should be performed when the user is already logged in and a lower level of security is acceptable.
 This offers less friction but a lower security level.
+This step supports mobile devices only.

-- Registers the image vector as the reference for future face authentication flows (Register face step).
+- Register face step: Registers the image vector as the reference for future face authentication flows.
 In our example, this step automatically obtains the user ID from the journey context since the user has authenticated earlier in the flow.

-- Depending on results, successfully completes the journey (Complete journey step) or rejects access (Reject access step).
+- Complete journey or Reject access steps: Depending on results, successfully completes the journey or rejects access.

-This client SDK journey prompts the user to authenticate with their face on their mobile device.
+This client SDK journey prompts the user to authenticate with their face on their mobile device as a second factor.
 It can include the following actions:

-loginData.user_identifier) - Obtains a selfie image from the user (Selfie acquisition step).
+- Selfie acquisition step: Obtains a selfie image from the user.

 To run this flow, your integration needs both the Orchestration SDK and Identity Verification SDK.